Igor Levit

 Frequently Asked Questions

-Some of Igor Levit's most popular songs include Bagatelle No. 25 in A Minor, WoO 59 "Fu00fcr Elise, 6 Piano Pieces, Op.
+Igor Levit's most streamed songs include Bagatelle No. 25 in A Minor, WoO 59 "Fu00fcr Elise, 6 Piano Pieces, Op.
 118: 6 Piano Pieces, Op.
 118/No. 2: Intermezzo in A Major, 6 Chorale Preludes, BV B 50: Herzlich tut mich verlangen, Op.
 122/10.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.